 - Check the newspapers for available accommodation.
 There are a number of second hand letting agencies in Stockholm.
 Most of them have in common that they charge quite a steep fee for access to their registers of available flats and most of these flats have high rents and are for short term rental only.

-Uniarts has a few rooms located in the Area of Lappkärrsberget (Lappis) for rent.
+SKH has three rooms located in the student housing area of Lappkärrsberget (Lappis) for rent.
 Let us know if you are interested in one of these rooms, but kindly be aware that normally there are more incoming exchange students than rooms available.
 Therefore, we ask you to be prepared to find housing on your own.